eclipse/xtext/xtext-website/documentation/330_web_support.md

     * `offset`: the character offset in the document (zero-based)
     * `length`: the length of the affected text region
  * `computeHighlighting()`
-   Returns the text styling data for semantic highlighting (see Section [Semantic Highlighting](#semantic-highlighting)).
+   Returns the text styling data for semantic highlighting (see the [Semantic Highlighting](#semantic-highlighting) section).
  * `getOccurrences()`
-   Returns the occurrences of the element at the current cursor position (see Section [Mark Occurrences](#mark-occurrences)).
+   Returns the occurrences of the element at the current cursor position (see the [Mark Occurrences](#mark-occurrences) section).
  * `getHoverInfo()`
-   Returns the hover information at the current cursor position (see Section [Hover Information](#hover-info)).
+   Returns the hover information at the current cursor position (see the [Hover Information](#hover-info) section).
  * `format()`
    Formats the current selection (or the whole document if the selection has zero length) and returns the formatted text.
  * `generate()`